Warner Bros Studios – Road Trip Challenge with a Magical Destination

 With six children to entertain and the middle of the Summer Holidays we thought long and hard, we would like to take them on quite a long journey, but they needed a worthy reward when we got there, and being nearly 8 months pregnant, I needed a reward too!

 Saturday morning we set off bright and early, taking the scenic route, past rivers, fields, cows, getting out of East Anglia is a trek in itself!!

-We headed off onto the busy roads and eventually got to junction 20 of the M25, which is when they saw the first brown sign!!
+We headed off onto the busy roads and eventually got to junction 20 of the M25, which is when they saw the first brown sign to our destination!!

 Can you guess where we went yet ?

-That’s right we travelled to Leavesden in Hertfordshire to visit the amazing Harry Potter Studio Tour.
+That’s right we travelled to Leavesden in Hertfordshire to visit the amazing Harry Potter Warner Bros Studios Tour.
 All six children are massive fans of the books and films, and they have been asking us to go forever.